-- A. Municipal subsidies will not be used for on-site retail or service businesses unless the project demonstrates that it will result in a substantial increase in tax base and a significant improvement in quality employment. - B. The project must result in the retention of existing jobs that would be lost "but for" the proposed development or result in an increase and diversification in local jobs.
+- A. Municipal subsidies will not be used for on-site retail or service businesses unless the project demonstrates that it will result in a substantial increase in tax base, a significant improvement in quality employment, or provide a service or amenity complimentary to or supportive of our existing businesses. - B. The project must result in the retention of existing jobs that would be lost "but for" the proposed development or result in an increase and diversification in local jobs.
 Specific wage and job goals will be determined by the City on a case-by-case basis giving consideration to the nature of the development, the purpose of the subsidy, local economic conditions, and similar factors.
 The minimum employee compensation, not including benefits, which must be paid for jobs created pursuant to a business subsidy agreement with the City shall be \$12.96 per hour.
-The City will consider additional jobs created by the applicant which do not meet this threshold criteria among all factors related to the proposed subsidy, but the number of jobs created at or above the minimum wage level will be a primary criteria considered by the City and those will be the jobs required to be created and reported under the business subsidy agreement. - C. Municipal subsidies will not be used for commercial/industrial projects that have a history of inconsistent compliance with applicable environmental rules and regulations.

-D. Any office, commercial/retail and industrial development(s) constructed under 2010 Laws of Minnesota, Chapter 216, H.F.
-No. 2695, Section 31 and 32, is exempt from guidelines A- C. The development is required to create new jobs in the State of Minnesota, including construction jobs and minimum employee compensation, not including benefits, shall be \$7.00 per hour.
-Construction of the project must commence before July 1, 2011.
+The City will consider additional jobs created by the applicant which do not meet this threshold criteria among all factors related to the proposed subsidy, but the number of jobs created at or above the minimum wage level will be a primary criteria considered by the City and those will be the jobs required to be created and reported under the business subsidy agreement. - C. Municipal subsidies will not be used for commercial/industrial projects that have a history of inconsistent compliance with applicable environmental rules and regulations. - D. Any office, commercial/retail and industrial development(s) constructed under Minnesota Statutes Section 469.176, Subd.
+4c(d) is exempt from guidelines A-B. The development is required to create new jobs in the State of Minnesota, including construction jobs and minimum employee compensation, not including benefits, shall be \$7.00 per hour.
+Construction of the project must commence before July 1, 2012.
 If construction does not commence by this date, then the development will be required to meet all aforementioned guidelines (A-C).